TrackerJack/TrackerJack/docs/source/Blender_panel_options.rst

 #################

 |InstallBIPanel| the Blender Add-on and open Blender if you haven't already.
 The Blender panel is found in the 3D view 'n' panel.
+This panel has many options and powerful features that are not avaiable thru the simpler method at *File > Import > TrackerJack AE Tracking Data(.json)*

  .. image:: images/BPanelFull.png
     :alt: TrackerJack Blender Import Options